 You’ll notice that Webster’s often lists alternate spellings of a single word as acceptable.
 The first one is the preferred format.
 If you wanted to know whether “channeled” or “channelled” was correct, you’d choose the former, since it’s listed first.

 In other cases, Webster’s designates a “less commonly” used spelling when one choice is clearly more accepted than another.

 Note: This article presumes you’re writing for an American audience.
 For British, Canadian, and other Commonwealth readers, consult a dictionary from that country.

-Please share your thoughts or ask a question in the comment section below.
+Have you run into other British spelling variations?
+How do you remember which is which?
+Share your thoughts or ask a question in the comment section below.

 Want to learn more writing tips?
 Check out these articles: